ProteinDesignLab/protein-design-tutorials/README.md

 `remodel_overview.md` An introduction to RosettaRemodel, how it works, and some basic knowledge that will be useful in learning to use it. __**Start here if you are new to this repository!**__
 `remodel_flags.md` A newbie-friendly list of the most commonly used flags in RosettaRemodel.
 `remodel_bugs.md` A kind of Stack Overflow for RosettaRemodel.
 Adding bugs and fixes to this list will hopefully save everyone time in the long run!
-`de_novo_design` A step-by-step tutorial for de novo protein design using Rosetta fragment sampling.
+`de_novo_design/` A step-by-step tutorial for de novo protein design using Rosetta fragment sampling.